Usa travel guide

 - Transportation: Renting a car is the best means of transportation in the USA.
 Unless you’re visiting a city that has an extensive metro or bus network.

 - Accommodation: You can find anything from high-end luxury hotels to campsites.
 It all depends on where you’re traveling and the experience you’re looking for.
-A USA travel guide doesn’t usually target budget conscious backpackers though.

 - Tipping: Is very common and almost a requirement.
 The standard tip is 15-20% of the bill in restaurants.